Get in touch: chris@to-do-in-paris.com

 Taxi and Uber :

-Not so much used as in other big capitals, it’s an option when you’re tired and outside rush hours.
+Not so much used as in other big capitals, hailing a cab is an option when you’re tired and outside rush hours.
 But you can sometimes wait for a taxi for a long long time.
-Especially at night in central areas, where they’re too few and many people are looking for them.
+Especially at night in central areas, where they’re too few and many people are looking for a cab.

 Tips and hints about transport in Paris :